ceramicstudio/js-composedb/website/docs/guides/interacting/queries.md

 - `node(id: ID!): Node`: loads any `Node` (account or document) by its `id`.
 - `viewer: CeramicAccount`: the account attached to the Ceramic instance, if authenticated.
-- Other fields will be generated based on the Models present in the definition, providing entry-points by querying the index.
+- Other fields will be generated based on the models present in the definition, providing entry-points by querying the index.